About the Program

 Where to Apply

 Admission to the Master of Urban Design program requires:

 - A prior professional degree in architecture (BArch or MArch), landscape architecture (BLA or MLA), or city and regional planning (MCP or MUP with a strong design background).

-- Evidence of high-quality academic and professional work, including GRE and minimum TOEFL/IELTS score requirements.
+- Evidence of high-quality academic and professional work, including minimum TOEFL/IELTS score requirements.

 - Two years of professional experience after completion of the professional degree is recommended but not required.
 Applicants will be evaluated based on the quality of their work.

 Master's Degree Requirements